 The other design is a barrier-free design.
 This design does not have a curb, though some have a very low edge.
 However, this design might feature a splash wall to direct the water into the drainage.
 They are advantageous in homes where some individuals use wheelchairs.

-How to Build a Shower Pan on Concrete Slab
+How to Build a Shower Pan On a Concrete Slab

-A concrete slab is stronger and stable, giving an excellent surface to work on.
-It provides you adequate sub flooring.
-To be able to know how to build a concrete shower pan, you need to have mortar, concrete backer board and tiles.
+A concrete slab is stronger and more stable, giving an excellent surface to work on.
+It provides you with adequate subflooring.
+To be able to know how to build a concrete shower pan, you need to have mortar, concrete backer board, and tiles.

-Use pressure treated wood to frame the wall of the bathroom.
+Use pressure-treated wood to frame the wall of the bathroom.
 It should rest directly on the concrete slab.
 To fasten them you can nail them one by one, or you can anchor them using a 2 1/2-inch.
 This step is followed by creating a shower curb.
-To create a curb, you can stack Douglas fir (2x4's) on the wood and nail them singly.
+To create a curb, you can stack Douglas fir (2×4’s) on the wood and nail them singly.
 The height of your curb should be anything between 2 and 6 inches high.

 For those who want to know how to build a curbless shower pan, it is not necessary to stack the Douglas fir.
 Only frame the wall and proceed to the next step.

 Create a shower pan “box”.
 To do so, you will need to create a backing at the base of the shower stall.
 You can use timber of 2 x 6 around the perimeter of the shower pan.
 Sometimes, a 2 x 10 timber can be very effective considering it is a little bit higher.
 This part is important as it allows the membrane to rise up the wall.

 This step is also essential in learning how to build a concrete shower pan.